qorux/TrapTheSmurf/README.md

 # TrapTheSmurf
-trapi it!
+trap it!

-Project for course TDA367 at Chalmers univerity of technology
+Project for course TDA367 at Chalmers university of technology